History of Excellence

 The proximity to the other top-tier universities in Education City provides unique opportunities to cross-register in courses and have student interactions that could not exist on the Main Campus in Washington, D.C.
-Students at GU-Q SFS have the opportunity to enroll in business, design, language, communication, and science classes at universities specializing in those fields.
+Students at GU-Q have the opportunity to enroll in business, design, language, communication, and science classes at universities specializing in those fields.
 Students from the other Education City universities also often cross-register Georgetown classes.

 A particular advantage of Georgetown University’s Qatar campus is its high faculty-to-student ratio, which leads to smaller classes, allows for more personal attention, and gives students the opportunity to develop close working relationships with their professors.

 With the Georgetown degree and the marketable skills acquired through a GU-Q education, our students have excellent employment prospects.
 Governmental and international organizations, banks, NGOs, think tanks, and many other employers seek GU-Q students for internships and longer-term career tracks.
 A full-time career counselor works with students to assist them with finding appropriate internships and jobs.